thbono/go-oracle/README.md

-# docker-go-with-oracle-client
+# go-oracle

-Golang build container with Oracle instant client required by the "gopkg.in/rana/ora.v3" package.
+Golang build container with Oracle instant client required by the "gopkg.in/rana/ora.v4" package.